-In Switzerland, the distinction between promotional
+In Switzerland, the distinction between promotional activity and the provision of information is primarily governed by the TPA and further detailed in the AWV.
+Supplementary guidance is provided by Swissmedic and self-regulatory industry codes.
+This distinction is critical, as promotional activities, especially towards the public - are subject to strict limitations, particularly for prescription-only medicines.

-A media event is a high-visibility occasion attended activity and the provision of information is primarily by journalists in the audience with speakers that governed by the TPA and further detailed in the AWV. may include company representatives, HCPs, patient Supplementary guidance is provided by Swissmedic organization representatives and other key stakeholders. and self-regulatory industry codes.
-This distinction is These events may be centered around the introduction of a new drug or medical device to the market, often critical, as promotional activities, especially towards the public - are subject to strict limitations, particularly for highlighting the broader context, unmet medical need, prescription-only medicines. regulatory approval, efficacy and safety data, and anticipated benefits for patients.
-The format of such an As mentioned earlier, according to Article 2(a) of the event may include a formal presentation where company AWV, the advertisement of medicinal products is defined executives and scientists introduce the product, explain as information, marketing and incentive measures its mechanism of action, outline approved indications, as well as the results of pivotal clinical trials.
-In addition, intended to promote the prescription, supply, sale, consumption or use of medicinal products.
-This broad subject matter experts such as key opinion leaders definition includes product brochures, advertisements, (KOLs) may speak to the specific unmet needs the drug/ and digital campaigns, sponsorships, branded content, medical device addresses and its expected clinical and promotional booths.
-It also includes pharmaceutical impact.
-A patient testimonial may also be featured, offering a glimpse into daily life with the condition sales representative visits and direct communications and emphasizing the patient's lived experience.
-The encouraging prescription or purchase. patient should not discuss his/her treatment and/ Swissmedic and case law apply several key criteria or the outcomes of treatment, nor be present when information about a treatment is being shared.
+As mentioned earlier, according to Article 2(a) of the AWV, the advertisement of medicinal products is defined as information, marketing and incentive measures intended to promote the prescription, supply, sale, consumption or use of medicinal products.
+This broad definition includes product brochures, advertisements, and digital campaigns, sponsorships, branded content, and promotional booths.
+It also includes pharmaceutical sales representative visits and direct communications encouraging prescription or purchase.

-to determine whether a communication gualifies as promotional.
+Swissmedic and case law apply several key criteria to determine whether a communication qualifies as promotional.
 These include the presence of a commercial objective, such as influencing prescription, sale, or consumption of a medicinal product (AWV Article 1 para.
 1 and Article 2(a), the use of brand names, therapeutic claims, or product comparisons, the employment of persuasive or attention-grabbing design and language, and the targeting of HCPs or the public in a way likely to affect medical decisions.
 These principles are reinforced by Swissmedic's guidance on advertising, which states that materials are assessed based on content and intent, not their declared purpose: "Advertising is judged by its actual content and its recognizable purpose, regardless of how it is designated."